 - A large pool of skill sets & vendors

 - Lack of communication

 Software Development Outsourcing to Mexico

-As the nearshoring model had paid dividends with the more closely aligned time zone, we decided to take another look at other regions in the Americas and found a group out of Mexico where the bill rate structures were still in line with our economic models.
+As the nearshore outsourcing model had paid dividends with the more closely aligned time zone, we came up with the decision to take another look at other regions in the Americas.
+This took our nearshore outsourcing initiatives to Mexico where the bill rate structures were still in line with our economic models.